 To try to determine which of Italy’s amazing foods are the “best” is like trying to prove pizza is better than pasta – it’s strictly a matter of personal taste and I know everyone is going to have their own opinion.

-As an avid foodie, however, I couldn’t resist the temptation of putting together a list of 10 of the best things to eat in Italy.
+As an avid foodie, however, I couldn’t resist the temptation of putting together a list of 10 of the best Italian dishes.
 Of course, this is a completely subjective selection, so feel free to disagree in the comments below.

 Pizza Napoletana (Naples)